PredixDev/px-clearfix-design/README.md

 # Clearfix

-The Predix Experience Clearfix module is a minimal clearfix helper class.
+The Predix UI Clearfix module is a minimal clearfix helper class.
 This module is a fork of the [inuitcss Clearfix module](https://github.com/inuitcss/trumps.clearfix).

 ## Dependency

-Px's Clearfix module depends on one other Px module:
+Predix UI's Clearfix module depends on one other Px module:

 * [px-functions-design](https://github.com/PredixDev/px-functions-design)